The Science behind Red Hair

 Ireland has the highest per capita percentage of redheads in the world — anywhere from 10% to 30%.
 Outside Europe, only 0.06% of people are redheaded.

 Red hair is associated with the gene MC1R, a recessive and somewhat rare gene that occurs in only about 2% of the world’s population, according to the National Institutes of Health.
 That means both parents must carry a copy of the gene to produce a red-haired child and often the trait skips generations.
 If both your parents were born with the mutated MC1R gene on Chromosome 16, you’re probably a redhead.
 But, you can still be born with red hair even if neither of your parents has it.
 Even if one of your parents is a redhead, there’s one chance in two that their child may be red-haired.
-It’s also possible to be a natural redhead if you’re a black person or even, Chinese.
+It’s also possible to be a natural redhead if you’re a person of colour.

 Rarest of all are redheads with blue eyes.
 The majority have brown eyes or hazel or green shades.